redkite-labs/redkitecms-docs/book/install-redkite-cms.rst

 Add the installer routes for web interface
 ------------------------------------------
-Finally, if you are going to use the web interface, you must add the routes for the install bundle:
+Finally, if you are going to use the web interface provided by the **RedKiteCmsInstallerBundle**, you must add the routes for the install bundle:

 .. code-block:: text